 For instance, you have this dataset: 1, 2, 2, 3, 3,6, 2, 10, 3.
 Here, the maximum and minimum numbers of the dataset are 10 and 1, respectively.
 So, if you want to divide this dataset range into two intervals, each interval will be 5 (rounded value of (10-1)/2 or 4.5) units long.
 You see that from 1 to 5, there are 7 data (1, 2, 2, 2, 3, 3, 3) and from 6 to 10, there are two data (6 and 10).

-4 Methods to Calculate Bin Range in Excel
+How to Calculate Bin Range in Excel: 4 Easy Methods

 There are several ways to calculate the Bin Range.
 We tried to cover all the methods for doing it.
 We have taken a dataset of No. of Students under different Departments to calculate the Bin Range.